leucos/ansible-tuto/step-12/README.md

 Note that roles lay in the `roles` directory, which is also cool since it will reduce top level ansible playbook clutter.

-# Creating the apache role
+# Creating the Apache role

 Ok, now that we know the required layout, we can create our apache role from our apache playbook.